HiepTonight/HiepTonight/README.md

 </pre>

 <h1>Hi 👋, My name is Hiep Tran</h1>

-<p>I'm a passionate backend developer.
-I love exploring emerging technologies and sharing knowledge with the community!
-Currently looking for an opportunity for a backend developer position </p>
+<p>I'm a passionate 🚀 Backend Developer.with a deep love for building scalable, efficient, and innovative systems.
+I thrive on exploring emerging technologies and leveraging them to solve real-world problems.
+Sharing knowledge and collaborating with the community is what drives me to grow and inspire others.</p>

-* 🌍  I'm from Viet Nam
+* 🌍  I'm Based in Vietnam
-* ✉️  You can contact me at [hieptram40@gmail.com](mailto:hieptram40@gmail.com)
+* ✉️  Let's connect!
+Reach me at [hieptram40@gmail.com](mailto:hieptram40@gmail.com)
 * 🤝  I'm open to collaborating on interesting projects

 <h3 align="left">Connect with me:</h3>